STEVE INSKEEP, Host:

 ROVNER: But across town at the current Planned Parenthood clinic, CEO Sarah Stoesz says all the talk of limits on the ban are nothing but a smokescreen.

-Ms. SARAH STOESZ (CEO, Planned Parenthood Clinic, South Dakota): If this ban is passed in South Dakota, it means that there will be no abortions performed in South Dakota.
+SARAH STOESZ: If this ban is passed in South Dakota, it means that there will be no abortions performed in South Dakota.

 ROVNER: Currently, there are no doctors in South Dakota willing to do elective abortions.
 Planned Parenthood flies in doctors from Minnesota once or twice a week.
 They perform between 700 and 800 abortions per year.
 It's one of the lowest rates in the country.
 But Stoesz says the ban would not only force an end to elective abortions, but the exceptions in the proposed ban are so narrow that no abortions would be performed for any other reason either.